jflamy/scheduler/README.md

 Allowed moves:
  - moving athletes from one group to another
  - creating another group
+ - moving group from one platform to another.

 The scoring function applies to legal states and makes
 - it better to have a full A group from a single category.
 - it better to minimize the number of groups over which athletes are spread
 - it better to have a "denser" set of entry totals
+- it better to have fuller days and start/end with a partial day.

 The game is to fit the groups to the scheduled slots.